caboom/homomorphine/README.md

 ctest --verbose
 ```

-# Examples and usage
+# Examples and documentation

 At the moment it's best to check the tests in the test folder for a basic usage, however, more examples are coming in near future.
+Documentation can be found at [codedocs](https://codedocs.xyz/caboom/homomorphine/).

 # Homomorphine as a service